casper-network/docs-archive/index.rst

 Welcome to the Casper Network
 ******************************

-This resource gives an overview of the Casper project.
-Here is brief highlight of key aspects of the project.
+This article provides an overview of the Casper project.

 What is Casper?
 ***************

-Casper is a new Turing-complete smart-contract platform, backed by a Proof-of-Stake (PoS) consensus algorithm and WebAssembly (wasm).
+Casper is a new Turing-complete smart-contracting platform, backed by a Proof-of-Stake (PoS) consensus algorithm and WebAssembly (WASM).
 The network is a permissionless, decentralized, public blockchain.

-The Casper Network’s consensus protocol is called Highway.
-The consensus protocol allows clients to use different confidence thresholds to convince themselves that a given block is *finalized*.
+The network's consensus protocol is called `Highway <https://arxiv.org/pdf/2101.02159.pdf>`_, and it has several benefits over classic Byzantine Fault Tolerant (BFT) consensus protocols.
+First, Highway allows networks to reach higher thresholds of *finality*, meaning that more blocks are finalized, and validators agree to add them to the blockchain.
+Second, the protocol achieves flexibility by expressing block finality in ways not possible in BFT models.
 This protocol is built on Vlad Zamfir's `correct-by-construction (CBC) Casper <https://github.com/cbc-casper/cbc-casper-paper>`_ research.

-.. admonition:: Note

-  More details on the network's consensus protocol can be found at `GitHub <https://github.com/CasperLabs/highway>`_.

-To add, the Casper Network is optimized for enterprise and developer adoption.
+Additionally, the Casper Network is optimized for enterprise and developer adoption.
 While leveraging blockchain technology, the network seeks to accelerate business operations via unique features like predictable network fees, upgradeable contracts, on-chain governance, privacy flexibility, and developer-friendly languages.

 Casper also solves the scalability trilemma.
 Notably, the network is optimized for security, decentralization, and high throughput.
-All this is achieved while evolving to provide leading solutions in developer and enterprise blockchain.
+All this is achieved while evolving to provide leading solutions for open-source projects and enterprises.

-Why Casper?
+Why choose Casper?
-***********
+******************

-Casper has core features and strengths that enable developers and enterprises to leap the benefits of blockchain technology.
+Casper has core features and strengths that enable developers and enterprises to reap the benefits of blockchain technology.

 Upgradeable Contracts
 ~~~~~~~~~~~~~~~~~~~~~